Chief Physical Sciences Editor: David Gevaux

 Bishwanath has MS in plasma physics from Tribhuvan University and PhD in physics from Kansas State University.
 His doctoral research was on laser induced molecular fragmentation using coincidence momentum imaging technique.
 He continued research on photon-matter interaction using X-rays as a postdoctoral fellow at Lawrence Berkeley National Laboratory.
 He is based in New York office and handles manuscripts in nuclear, atomic, molecular, optical and plasma physics.

-Associate Editor: Nina Meinzer
+Senior Editor: Nina Meinzer

 Nina has a diploma in physics from the Karlsruhe Institute of Technology, where she also obtained her PhD, studying metamaterials coupled to semiconductor quantum wells.
 When she moved to a post-doctoral position in Exeter, she first continued her research on the interaction of plasmonic structures and optical emitters before extending her work to microwave metamaterials and antennas.
 Nina mainly handles manuscripts in nonlinear optics, lasers and optomechanics.
 She is based in the London office.